 Children and youth might regress into behavior they had when they were younger, such as bedwetting or being clingy.
 Some children may have increased anxiety, feel more sad, feel hopeless, and may become sensitive or irritable.

 If young people are moody, distracted or aggressive, help them control their behavior without shaming them.
-Seek professional help if your child seems unable to move forward without your support alone.
+Seek professional help if your child seems unable to move forward with your support alone.